May 21st, 2026

 Cheers to National Aperitif Day, where we raise a glass to the delightful drinks that kick off a meal with flair!
 An aperitif is the star of pre-dinner rituals, meant to whet your appetite and get your taste buds dancing.
 Whether you fancy a classic like vermouth or something fruity and fizzy, today's the day to savor and celebrate these tantalizing tipples.
 So gather your friends, clink those glasses, and let the aperitifs set the stage for a fabulous feast.
 It's time to sip, savor, and enjoy life's little pleasures!

-Written by: Emily Carter Emily Carter - (updated: October 9th, 2024 at 12:23AM)
+Written by: Emily Carter Emily Carter - (updated: May 14th, 2025 at 9:45AM)

-How to Celebrate National Apritif Day
+How to Celebrate National Apéritif Day

-Apritif Etiquette 101
+Apéritif Etiquette 101

-In the end, National Apritif Day is all about embracing the joy of slowing down and savoring the finer things in life.
-So, grab a glass, gather some friends, and toast to the art of fine living!
+Ultimately, National Apéritif Day is about embracing the joy of slowing down and reveling in the finer things in life.
+So, lift your glass, gather with friends, and toast to the art of fine living!
+As the French would say, à votre santé, or "to your health."
+Cheers to that!

 Recipe for National Aperitif Day